-As we near the end of the first week of 21 Damn Early Days, let's take some time to talk about the weekend.
+As we come into the last day of the first week of Damn Early Days, it's time to have a serious chat about weekends.

-While we purposely didn't include weekends in the official 21 days, how you deal with them will play a huge role in your success with this.
+That said, how you deal with your weekends will play a huge role in your success.

-By now, you should be getting familiar with early mornings – what they are like, if they are easy or difficult for you, what you get out of them, what's working for you and what's not.
-You should a sense for how early mornings fit into your life and what you can do with them.
+By now, you should be getting familiar with early mornings – what they are like, if they are easy or difficult for you, what you get out of them, what's working and what's not.
+Maybe you're clear on them or maybe it's still groggy, but you should slowly be getting a sense for how early mornings fit into your life and what you can do with them.

-For most of us, the weekend brings a completely different schedule than the weekdays.
-We have a lot more freedom and flexibility, less schedule and routine, and there's a lot more going on – which usually means later nights and shinier objects.
+For most of us, the weekend brings a completely different schedule than weekdays.
+We have a lot more freedom and flexibility, less schedule and routine, there's a lot more going on and numerous distractions.
+This means later nights and shinier objects.

-Your Body Doesn't Care It's The Weekend – at all.
+Your Body Doesn't Care That It's The Weekend – Like at all.